Originally posted in 2019 and updated in 2022.

 Reducing plastic is hot news.
 Plastic is literally suffocating our planet, killing animals and is even toxic to us coming back in the food chain to those who eat fish from the sea.
 Kind of like karma really.
 Even if it wasn’t poisonous to us, we should still be doing something about it.
 Littering our home planet Earth with throwaway plastics is not cool and a big tidy-up and change in attitudes is needed.
-In this blog post I will share a new plastic-free UK brand I have discovered called Who Gives A Crap, a discount code to try them yourself, as well as some tips on reducing plastic waste in your bathroom.
+In this blog post, I will share a plastic-free UK brand I have discovered called Who Gives A Crap, a discount code to try them yourself, as well as some tips on reducing plastic waste in your bathroom.

 Just look around your room.
-I bet you’ll be surprised at the amount of things that are made of plastic that you haven’t realised – window sills, window frames, TV edges, toys, bottles, remote controls… the list goes on and on.
+I bet you’ll be surprised at the number of things that are made of plastic that you haven’t realised – window sills, window frames, TV edges, toys, bottles, remote controls… the list goes on and on.
 That’s simply what I can see from sitting on my bed as I type this!

 Plastic is a big part of our everyday lives and it’s not going to totally disappear any time soon or perhaps ever, but the big problem is the throwaway plastics we use and especially single-use plastic.
 These are pieces of plastic we only use once and then throw out or put in the recycling bin.
 The worst is of course the ones that can’t be recycled, but even if they can be, are you sure they are really recycled?

 You might be shocked to discover not all recyclables end up being reused: Plastic is not fantastic – the dirty secret of where our recycling really goes

 Who Gives A Crap UK review and discount code